 Posted on May 18 2016

-Very often we stumble upon gossip columns that claim Kim Kardashian looked absolutely stunning in her bandage dress or articles that express appreciation for how Taylor Swift rocked a sassy bodycon style.
-What is a bodycon dress and what is the difference to a bandage dress?
-Both dress styles show off curves and the feminine profile but one look at the dress in question easily explains just what style is being rocked.
+We stumble upon gossip columns that claim Kim Kardashian looked absolutely stunning in her bandage dress.
+We skim articles that express appreciation for how Taylor Swift rocked a sassy bodycon style.
+But identifying just what the difference is between a bandage dress and a bodycon dress is not easy.

 Bandage dresses are every woman’s best friend because they shape, smooth, and support the natural lines and profile of a woman.
 As the self proclaimed authority of bandage dresses for real women here’s a quick guide to help you recognize a bandage dress and how to find one that works for your body.

 Knowing the definition of an article of clothing is the first step to recognizing it and investing your money in the right thing.
 An authentic bandage dress is made of composite heavy bandage fabric.
 The material is designed to support your curves and control bulges.
 A quality bandage dress should tuck you in and double as shapewear.

 Bandage dresses are tight, sturdy, and strong.
 They are designed to fit like a glove or second skin and hug your curves to smooth and shapely perfection.
 They offer the iconic bodycon silhouette but are very different from standard bodycon dresses—which brings us to the question...

 A bodycon dress is a very close fitting garment that is generally not figure hugging - just fitted.
 Instead of hugging your curves like a glove, a bodycon dress is designed to simply trace your silhouette.
 Think of a well tailored suit or sexy tailored jeans.